Medhansh197/telescope_ranging/README.md

 🔭 Telescope Ranging & Observation Readiness System

-A Data-Driven Approach to Atmospheric Suitability for Astronomical Observations
+A Data-Driven Approach to Atmospheric Suitability for Astronomical Observations 📌 Overview

-📌 Overview

-Modern astronomical observations are highly sensitive to environmental and atmospheric conditions.
-Even with high-precision telescopes, factors such as cloud cover, humidity, wind instability, and atmospheric turbulence can significantly reduce observational accuracy.
+Astronomical observations are critically dependent on atmospheric stability and environmental conditions.
+Even with advanced optical instruments, unfavorable weather parameters—such as high cloud cover, humidity, wind speed, or poor visibility—can render telescope sessions ineffective.

-This project presents a software-based telescope ranging and readiness system that evaluates real-time and historical weather data to determine whether a telescope should be deployed for observation at a given location and time.

-The system is implemented as a Python + Flask web application, combining API-driven weather ingestion, historical climate analysis, and a deterministic scoring algorithm to assist astronomers, researchers, and hobbyists in decision-making before telescope deployment.
+The Telescope Weather Conditions App is a Python–Flask–based web application designed to evaluate, predict, and quantify the suitability of weather conditions for telescope deployment.
+By integrating real-time weather APIs, multi-year historical climate data, and a deterministic scoring algorithm, the system provides a clear, actionable readiness score for telescope viewing.

+This project focuses on the pre-observation decision layer, a crucial yet often overlooked component of astronomical workflows.
-🎯 The “Why” — Motivation Behind the Project
+🎯 The “Why” — Research Motivation

-Astronomy is not limited by telescope optics alone; it is fundamentally constrained by the Earth’s atmosphere.

-During my academic exploration, I observed that:

-Telescope sessions are often planned without quantitative environmental validation
+In practical astronomy, the atmosphere is often the weakest link in the observation chain.
+Through academic study and experimentation, the following gaps were identified:

-Raw weather data is difficult to interpret for observational suitability
+Raw weather data is difficult to interpret for observational readiness

-Many systems depend solely on real-time data, making them unreliable offline
+Telescope sessions are frequently planned without quantitative validation

+Dependence on live APIs makes systems unreliable in remote locations

-This project was motivated by three core goals:
+This project was motivated by three core objectives:

-Translate complex atmospheric data into a clear, actionable decision
+Transform complex atmospheric data into a clear decision metric

-Bridge software engineering with applied astronomy

-Design a system that remains functional even without live internet access
+Apply software engineering principles to real scientific problems

+Ensure reliability through offline-capable system design

-Rather than controlling telescope hardware directly, this project focuses on the critical pre-observation decision layer, which is often overlooked but scientifically essential.
+Rather than controlling telescope hardware directly, this project addresses the critical question of when and where a telescope should be used, which is foundational to professional astronomy.
+✨ Key Features

+Real-time Weather Data
+Live weather conditions via API with automatic CSV fallback

+Telescope Viewing Prediction Engine
+Intelligent scoring system (0–100) indicating observation suitability

+5-Day Forecast Analysis
+Short-term predictions with daily telescope readiness scores

+Historical Climate Analysis
+Analysis of 7+ years of ISRO weather station data (2012–2019)

+Multi-Location Support
+Beluwakhan, Nainital, Delhi, and Mumbai

+Offline Capability
+Fully functional using historical CSV data

+Data Export
+CSV export for academic analysis and reporting

+Interactive UI
+Space-themed interface with animated starfield
 ⚙️ Technical Challenges Addressed

 The system explicitly models and solves the following real-world telescope observation challenges: